 Monocrystalline panels are made from a single source of silicon and then sliced into wafers.
 Polycrystalline panels are made from multiple sources of silicon.
 Monocrystalline panels offer higher efficiency rates because they are from a single source.
 The Qcell panels we use are monocrystalline panels.

 During power outages, solar systems stop working unless you have backup batteries.
-We install batteries with every system.
+We install a Fortress 18.5 kW backup battery.
 You will be able to draw power from the batteries when the power is out.
-We install a critical load panel to power the essential appliances to ensure you receive longer battery power time.
+We install a critical load panel to power the essential appliances to ensure you receive a longer battery power time.

 More information about net metering can be found here: https://puco.ohio.gov/wps/portal/gov/puco/utilities/electricity/resources/net-metering